nqmn/adaptivepca/README.md

   Added flexibility in scaling, which reduces runtime when scaling isn't required.
   Added on version 1.0.3

+- `verbose`: int, default=0
+  Added parameter verbose to control the level of output:
+   `verbose=1`: Provides detailed output, displaying all component-wise explained variance scores for each scaler.
+   `verbose=0`: Suppresses intermediate output, showing only the final best configuration found after processing all scalers.
+  Useful for debugging or fine-tuning PCA settings, with a default value of 0.
+  Added on version 1.0.6

 ## Methods
 - `fit(X)`: Fits the AdaptivePCA model to the data `X`.
 - `transform(X)`: Transforms the data `X` using the fitted PCA model.